tymonstuff/london-recommendations/recommendations.md

 - **Hayward Gallery** - probably my favourite pop up exhibition place.
 From 1 Jun they have the Union Jill exhibit all about a take on the Union Jack in face of environmental protest.

+- **Fashion and Textile Museum** - https://fashiontextilemuseum.org/ - on bermondsey street

 ### North of Tower Bridge

 - **Immersive Van Gough Exhibit**: some people say this is amazing, some say “I just paid £15 to stand in low res van Gough” - either way pretty cool https://vangoghexpo.com/london/